bgamari/bayes-stack/docs/usage.markdown

 ### Latent Dirichlet allocation

-Probabistic topic models and its seminal basic variant latent Dirichlet allocation [Blei2003] are an unsupervised method for clustering words into so-called topics, taking their document context into account.
-The original work was motivated from a perspective of documents, here we assume that each node as a set of words associated.
+Probabistic topic models and its seminal basic variant latent Dirichlet allocation [Blei2003] are unsupervised methods for clustering words into so-called topics, taking their document context into account.
+The original work was motivated from a perspective of documents; here we assume that each node as a set of words associated.
 We therefore use the term `node` instead of `document`.
 Striving towards applications on tags, songs, books, we also use the `item` instead of `word`.

 The intuition of topic model is that two tokens are likely about the same `topic` if they represent the same word, and/or are in the same node.

 Nomenclature:

 *thetas*
-: for all nodes, the mixture of topics (e.g. document 1 is one third about topic 1, two thirds about topic 5)
+: for all nodes, the mixture of topics (e.g. node 1 is one third about topic 1, two thirds about topic 5)

 *phis*
 : for all topics, the mixture of items. (e.g. topic 1 has item "soccer" with 0.1 and item "ball" with 0.05)

 Each of the mixtures are represented by a multinomial distribution with a symmetric Dirichlet prior

-To run an LDA topic model with 10 topics, priors for theta and phi of 0.1, using 5 parallel threads call
+To run an LDA topic model with 10 topics, priors for theta and phi of 0.1, using 5 parallel threads call,

     bayes-stack-lda --nodes FILE -t10 --prior-theta=0.1 --prior-phi=0.1 --sweeps=ldasweeps --threads=5

-The nodes file is in the format of
+The nodes file must be in the format of,

      `node id` \t all items (e.g. words) on one line \n

-If a stopwords file is given, those items are ignored from the input.
+Words (white-space separated) listed in the stopwords file (if given) are ignored from the nodes file.

-After the Gibbs sampler finished, inspect `likelihood.log` file (in the sweeps directory) to confirm that the model likelihood converged.
+After the Gibbs sampler has finished, inspect `likelihood.log` file (in the sweeps directory) to confirm that the model likelihood converged.
 If hyperparameter estimation is turned on, also inspect `hyperparams.log` to ensure that parameters are in a reasonable range.

 To output the top 20 items for each topic call